bitislands/bidid-sdk/readme.md

 ### Note

-**If you provide both didName and address at the same time, the resolution will be based on the address only.**。
+**If you provide both didName and address at the same time, the resolution will be based on the address only.**

 ## Examples